 RACCOONbarn swallow

-Our Participants: This course is designed for any photographer seriously interested in improving his or her skills in photography and digital photography.
-This course IS NOT for beginners or for those who do not have a foundation in traditional ambient light exposures.
+Our Participants: This course IS NOT for beginners or for those who do not have a foundation in traditional ambient light exposures.
 The course is designed for digital SLR shooters, amateur or professional, who want to advance their skills in the most productive manner possible.

 squirrel